Homesteading is not defined by where someone lives, such as the city or the country, but by the lifestyle choices they make.

 Under Growing you will find cold climate (Zone 3) gardening tips and ideas.
 We grow food using organic methods.
 A Greenhouse is almost a must have in a northern climate to overcome our biggest foe – cold and frost.
 We also grow indoors hydroponically all winter long.

 Under Raising we share our experience with keeping backyard chickens and trying our hands on bees.
 We are currently an animal free homestead, except for our sweet cat.

 Under Preserving we share how we preserve food.
 With only about 100 frost free days, we want to preserve and store our summer bounties as much as we can to have homegrown food all throughout the long winter.

-You will find real life, from scratch Recipes, simple to make, often handed down for generations from Ukraine, Asia and Germany.
+We prefer whole food, plant-based Recipes, from the garden to the table.
+You will also find old recipes handed down for generations from Ukraine, Asia and Germany.
 And traditional methods for fermenting and cheese making.
-Wholesome food from the garden to the table.

 Simplifying your life is a journey, doing things simple and living a simple life.